-11.8.1 Subject to the Daily Availability Declaration and the Day Ahead Transmission Outage Plan being submitted to the Single Buyer in accordance with the provisions of Rules 11.5 and 11.6, the Single Buyer shall prepare and finalise the Draft Day Ahead Dispatch Schedule by 12:00 p.m. on the day preceding the commencement of the Day Ahead Dispatch Period and submit to the GSO to conduct system reliability checks.

-- 11.8.2 The GSO shall provide its feedback to the Single Buyer on the Draft Day Ahead Dispatch Schedule by 3:00 p.m. on the day preceding the commencement of the Day Ahead Dispatch Period. - 11.8.3 If the GSO fails to provide its feedback by 3:00 p.m. on the Draft Day Ahead Dispatch Schedule, the Single Buyer shall immediately contact the GSO and request for immediate feedback.
-If no feedback is received from the GSO by 3:30 p.m., then the Single Buyer shall proceed to finalise the Draft Day Ahead Dispatch Schedule and inform Energy Commission. - 11.8.4 The Single Buyer shall finalise the Day Ahead Dispatch Schedule by 5:00 p.m. on the day preceding the Day Ahead Dispatch Period and submit the Day Ahead Dispatch Schedule to the GSO. - 11.8.5 The Single Buyer shall by 5:00 p.m. on the day preceding the commencement of the Day Ahead Dispatch Period send each Generator their respective Generator Daily Dispatch Profile for the Day Ahead Dispatch Schedule.
-For the avoidance of doubt, the Day Ahead Dispatch Schedule is merely indicative without any binding effect. - 11.8.6 The Single Buyer shall update the Single Buyer Website with the Daily Ahead Load Forecast used for the Day Ahead Dispatch Schedule by 5:00 p.m. on the day preceding the Day Ahead Dispatch Period.
+- 10.8.1 Subject to the Daily Availability Declaration and the Day Ahead Transmission Outage Plan being submitted to the Single Buyer in accordance with the provisions of Rule 10.5 and 10.6, the Single Buyer shall prepare and finalise the Draft Day Ahead Dispatch Schedule by 12:00 p.m. on the day preceding the commencement of the Day Ahead Dispatch Period and submit to the GSO to conduct system reliability checks. - 10.8.2 The GSO shall provide its feedback to the Single Buyer on the Draft Day Ahead Dispatch Schedule by 3:00 p.m. on the day preceding the commencement of the Day Ahead Dispatch Period. - 10.8.3 If the GSO fails to provide its feedback by 3:00 p.m. on the Draft Day Ahead Dispatch Schedule, the Single Buyer shall immediately contact the GSO and request for immediate feedback.
+If no feedback is received from the GSO by 3:30 p.m., then the Single Buyer shall proceed to finalise the Draft Day Ahead Dispatch Schedule and inform the Commission. - 10.8.4 The Single Buyer shall finalise the Day Ahead Dispatch Schedule by 5:00 p.m. on the day preceding the Day Ahead Dispatch Period and submit the Day Ahead Dispatch Schedule to the GSO. - 10.8.5 The Single Buyer shall by 5:00 p.m. on the day preceding the commencement of the Day Ahead Dispatch Period send each Generator their respective Generator Daily Dispatch Profile for the Day Ahead Dispatch Schedule.
+For the avoidance of doubt, the Day Ahead Dispatch Schedule is merely indicative without any binding effect. - 10.8.6 The Single Buyer shall update the Single Buyer Website with the Daily Ahead Load Forecast used for the Day Ahead Dispatch Schedule by 5:00 p.m. on the day preceding the Day Ahead Dispatch Period.

-11.9 Revised Day Ahead Dispatch Schedule
+10.9 Revised Day Ahead Dispatch Schedule

-- 11.9.1 The GSO shall submit to the Single Buyer the Daily Operations Review Report by 8:00 a.m. on the day of the commencement of the Day Ahead Dispatch Period.
-The Daily Operations Review Report must take the following factors into consideration: - (a) the transmission and generation outages for the day prior to the commencement of the Day Ahead Dispatch period; - (b) the actual delivery of gas for the prior Day Ahead Dispatch Period; and - (c) any expected variations on Hydro Generation for the prior Day Ahead Dispatch Period.
+10.9.1 The GSO shall submit to the Single Buyer the Daily Operations Review Report by 8:00 a.m. on the day of the commencement of the Day Ahead Dispatch Period.
+The Daily Operations Review Report must take the following factors into consideration:

-- 11.9.2 The Single Buyer shall prepare the Revised Day Ahead Load Forecast by 8:30 a.m. on the day of the commencement of the Day Ahead Dispatch Period. - 11.9.3 Subject to the Daily Availability Declaration, the Day Ahead Transmission Outage Plan, and the Daily Operations Review Report being submitted to the Single Buyer in accordance with the provisions of Rules 11.5, 11.6, 11.7 and 11.9.1, the Single Buyer shall finalise and send the Revised Day Ahead Dispatch Schedule by 10:00 a.m. on the day of the commencement of the Day Ahead Dispatch Period to the GSO.
+- (a) the transmission and generation outages for the day prior to the commencement of the Day Ahead Dispatch period; and - (b) the actual delivery of gas for the prior Day Ahead Dispatch Period; and - 10.9.2 The Single Buyer shall prepare the Revised Day Ahead Load Forecast by 8:30 a.m. on the day of the commencement of the Day Ahead Dispatch Period. - 10.9.3 Subject to the Daily Availability Declaration, the Day Ahead Transmission Outage Plan, and the Daily Operations Review Report being submitted to the Single Buyer in accordance with the provisions of Rule 10.5, 10.6, 10.7 and 10.9.1, the Single Buyer shall finalise and send the Revised Day Ahead Dispatch Schedule by 10:00 a.m. on the day of the commencement of the Day Ahead Dispatch Period to the GSO.

-11.10 Review of Revised Day Ahead Load Forecast
+10.10 Review of Revised Day Ahead Load Forecast